apiel/static-crawler/README.md

 # static-crawler

-Use static-crawler to generate static html version of a single page application using React, VueJs or Angular.
-No matter of the framework you are using, this tool will work with most of them, since it is using puppeteer to render the pages.
+Use static-crawler to generate static html version of a single page application.
+No matter of the framework you are using, React, VueJs, Angular and others, this tool will work with most of them, since it is using puppeteer to render the pages.

 ```
 npx static-crawler url [dist]